Daughters of the American Revolution: Debutante balls

+Diversity and inclusion

+African Americans and DAR

+On December 3, 1896, Eunice Russ Ames Davis, a multiracial abolitionist and founding member of the Boston Female Anti-Slavery Society, joined the Old South Chapter of the Daughters of the American Revolution in Boston, Massachusetts.
+She was of African, Narragansett Indian, Penobscot, and European ancestry and the daughter of American revolutionary Prince Ames.
+She was presented with a gold spoon by the DAR, as a "Real Daughter of the Revolution", on her 97th birthday.

-In 1932 the DAR adopted a rule excluding African-American musicians from performing at DAR Constitution Hall in response to complaints by some members against "mixed seating," as both black and white people were attracted to concerts of black artists.
-In 1939, they denied permission for Marian Anderson to perform a concert.
-First Lady Eleanor Roosevelt resigned from the organization.
-In her letter to the DAR, Roosevelt wrote, "I am in complete disagreement with the attitude taken in refusing Constitution Hall to a great artist...
-You had an opportunity to lead in an enlightened way and it seems to me that your organization has failed."
-As the controversy grew, the American press overwhelmingly backed Anderson's right to sing.
-The Philadelphia Tribune wrote, "A group of tottering old ladies, who don't know the difference between patriotism and putridism, have compelled the gracious First Lady to apologize for their national rudeness."
+In 1932, DAR adopted a rule excluding African American musicians from performing at DAR Constitution Hall in response to complaints by some members against "mixed seating", as both black and white people were attracted to concerts of black artists.
+This was during the time when Washington, D.C. was a racially segregated city.
+In 1939, they denied permission for Marian Anderson to perform a concert at the hall.
+First Lady Eleanor Roosevelt, a DAR member, resigned from the organization in protest.

+In her letter to the DAR, Roosevelt wrote, "I am in complete disagreement with the attitude taken in refusing Constitution Hall to a great artist...You had an opportunity to lead in an enlightened way and it seems to me that your organization has failed."
+African-American author Zora Neale Hurston criticized Roosevelt's refusal to condemn the Board of Education of Washington, D.C.'s simultaneous decision to exclude Anderson from singing at the segregated white Central High School.
+Hurston declared "to jump the people responsible for racial bias would be to accuse and expose the accusers themselves.
+The District of Columbia has no home rule; it is controlled by congressional committees, and Congress at the time was overwhelmingly Democratic.
+It was controlled by the very people who were screaming so loudly against the DAR.
+To my way of thinking, both places should have been denounced, or neither."

+As the controversy grew, American media overwhelmingly backed Anderson's right to sing.
+The Philadelphia Tribune, an African American newspaper in Philadelphia, wrote, "A group of tottering old ladies, who don't know the difference between patriotism and putridism, have compelled the gracious First Lady to apologize for their national rudeness."
 The Richmond Times-Dispatch wrote, "In these days of racial intolerance so crudely expressed in the Third Reich, an action such as the D.A.R.'s ban ... seems all the more deplorable."
 At Eleanor Roosevelt's behest, President Roosevelt and Walter White, then-executive secretary of the NAACP, and Anderson's manager, impresario Sol Hurok arranged an open-air concert on the steps of the Lincoln Memorial with a dignified and stirring rendition of "America (My Country, 'Tis of Thee)".
 The event attracted a crowd of more than 75,000 in addition to a national radio audience of millions.

-The DAR officially reversed its "white performers only" policy in 1952.
-However, in 1957, the Colorado branch of the DAR refused to allow a Mexican-American child to participate in an Abraham Lincoln birthday event.
+In 1952, DAR reversed its "white performers only" policy.